rileyrg/linux-init/README.md

 set $mod Mod4

+focus_follows_mouse yes
+mouse_warping none

 # Font  for window titles.
 Will also be used by the bar unless a different font
 # is used in the bar {} block below.
-# font pango:monospace 8
+font pango:monospace 8
-font pango:JetBrains Mono 6
+# font pango:JetBrains Mono 6
 # This font is widely installed, provides lots of unicode glyphs, right-to-left
 # text rendering and scalability on retina/hidpi displays (thanks to pango).